Synthetixio/SIPs/sips/sip-90.md

 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the SIP is implemented, not *why* it should be done or *how* it will be done.
 If the SIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

-Use snapshot’s gas-less off-chain governance platform (https://snapshot.page/) that will handle the SCCP/SIP signaling process of the Synthetix Protocol.
+Use snapshot’s gas-less, off-chain governance platform (https://snapshot.page/) that will handle the SCCP/SIP signaling process of the Synthetix Protocol.
 The platform will enable community members to create SCCP/SIP proposals which will be able to be voted on via IPFS messages/signatures.
 Proposals created on snapshot will feature quadratic voting and votes will be weighted based on the user’s debt percentage in the last fee period.

 ## Motivation